ForwardFeed/er-future-calc/README.md

 Pokemon Calculators remade

-## What is there to add?
+## Plans

 - Better multiversionning, total modularity so client don't have to download everything as it is currently.
 - Modern tooling, Typescript 2.1 was 10 years ago, a lot of workaround of back then aren't anymore
 - UI made with vue, I love vue it's just better than basic html + js
-- Possible integration of wasm, which supports better typing such as unsigned int for less problematic calculations
+- Integration of wasm, which supports better typing such as unsigned int for less problematic calculations
-- Index Based calculation, no more string comparison, to allow better perfs, hence making possible
+- Enum / Index based Comparison, no more string comparison, to allow better perfs, hence making possible to do bulk calculation without waiting 10 secs
 - Better UI, with more data grouping such as trainers's pokemon or trainer's team.
-- conversion from gamecode of made games into data format for all romhacks and other kind of pokemons unofficial games.
+- Automation to generate the data, from games or other source of data.
-- UI and calc must be headless, to allow for better UI to replace over time.
+- UI and calc must be headless, to allow for others UI to replace over time.
--

 ## Some things I'd like to add